Sakura-Con Masquerade Ball Host Applications

 - Ball gowns

 - Masks are required to enter the Masquerade Ball.

-- If you do not have a mask, please come to the Mask Making Panel earlier in the day.
+- If you do not have a mask, please come to the Mask Making Workshop earlier in the day.

-Permitted Masks: Face-painted masks, full-face, traditional, Venetian (stick-mounted)
+- Permitted: Face-painted masks, full-face, traditional, Venetian (stick-mounted).

 ***ABSOLUTELY NO: JEANS, T-SHIRTS, INTENTIONALLY RIPPED CLOTHING, OBSCENE MARKINGS OR IMAGES***

-Remember that staff can make any final determination on attire at any time during the ball, no exceptions.
+Remember that Masquerade Events Staff can make any final determination on attire at any time during the ball, no exceptions.